 Booze with Benefits

 Cider is delicious, but did you know that it’s good for you, too?
 Among the different types of booze, hard apple cider is one of the best for your body.
 It’s made directly from fresh apples, and it has many of the same benefits as eating apples raw.
 In fact, a large glass of cider counts for two of your daily fruit servings.
 It’s also low in sodium and high in other valuable nutrients, including:

 The most important benefit of cider, however, is its high count of antioxidants.
 While an unprocessed apple keeps most of these in its peel, the pressing and fermentation processes release the antioxidants and preserves them in the cider.

 Cider isn’t just delicious by itself.
 There’s a world of possibilities found in apple cider mixology as well.
 For instance, options from Crispin Cider Co. can yield wonderful sangria.
 Simply blend it with spicy ginger beer and white wine, and then pour it into a pitcher over thin slices of apple.
 Alternatively, Schilling London Dry Cider and champagne can make for a delicious apple mimosa.

-Of course, autumn nights can get chilly.
-Simmer Seattle Cider Pumpkin Spice with cinnamon, nutmeg, cloves, and orange slices for a boozy mulled cider to keep you warm.
+Of course, autumn nights can get chilly. arabic casino Simmer Seattle Cider Pumpkin Spice with cinnamon, nutmeg, cloves, and orange slices for a boozy mulled cider to keep you warm.
 For something a bit fancier, add brown sugar, rum, and a stick of unsalted butter for a hot, festive drink that’s ideal for crowds.